rafael-santiago/kryptos/doc/INTERNALS.md

 The macro ``KRYPTOS_FOOFISH_BLOCKSIZE`` is also important it states in bytes the size of processed blocks.

-By doing it foofish can be called by the user macro ``kryptos_run_cipher``.
+By doing it foofish also can be called by the user macro ``kryptos_run_cipher``.

-The cipher module is done, but you still need to teach the task check module how to handle this new cipher otherwise the final users never will be able to use your new cipher.
+The cipher module is done, but you still need to teach the task check module how to handle this new cipher, otherwise the final users never will be able to use your new cipher.
 The task check module stands for the file ``src/kryptos_task_check.c``.
 For almost new block ciphers all you should do is edit the function ``kryptos_task_check_iv_data`` adding the following case statement: